-If you’re looking for a cheap and cheerful bike computer that will track your ride time and speed, there are lots to choose from that will do just that.
+If you’re looking for a cheap and cheerful bike computer that will track your ride time and speed, there are plenty of options to choose from.

-The sophistication of the technology used in the computer will depend on how much you spend.
-For £20 you’ll get a simple but useful wireless bike computer that will track basic ride data as ride distance and duration, and display it on a backlit screen.
+The sophistication of the computer you buy will depend on how much you spend.
+For £20 you’ll get a simple but useful wireless bike computer that will track basic ride data as ride distance and duration, and display it on a backlit LCD screen.

-Most bike computers now come with their own apps and will link to Strava and other third-party apps for extra performance comparison.
+Most bike computers in this price range now come with their own apps and will link to Strava and other cycling apps.

 Giant Axact 9W Wireless Cycling Computer